skip navigation

 Alex and Anne have to focus on their practices as well as² their auditions. (on top of, along with)

-For now, Alex and Anne are taking it easy in addition to postponing their touring plans.
+For now, Alex and Anne are taking it easy in addition to postponing future touring plans.

 In my opinion, Anne would be excellent in that movie.
 She has done several dramatic roles and has lots of experience.
 Furthermore, she looks like the character in the book. (very formal)